hoangtongvu/TweenLib/Assets/TweenLib/Documentation~/how-it-works.md

 }
 ```

-## 3. Tween Components Baking Helper
+## 3. Tween Components Adding Helper

-This generated baking helper is a method to quickly add Tween components to the entity in the Authoring phase:
+Tween Components Adding Helpers are generated helper methods for quickly add all tween related components in only one method call.
+There are 3 overloads for this helper method:

+- `AddTweenComponents(IBaker baker, Entity entity)`
+- `AddTweenComponents(in EntityManager em, Entity entity)`
+- `AddTweenComponents(in EntityCommandBuffer ecb, Entity entity)`

 ```cs
 namespace TweenLib.StandardTweeners